Skip to main content

 5. They’re Good For Your Heart

-Cruciferous vegetables in particular can help lower your LDL (or “bad”) cholesterol levels.
+Cruciferous vegetables, in particular, can help lower your LDL (or “bad”) cholesterol levels.

 Keeping cholesterol low can help prevent deposits of fat from forming which result in strokes and heart attacks.